 Visit bengreenfieldfitness.com for even more cutting edge fitness, nutrition, and performance advice.

 July 9, 2014 Podcast: What Is The Best Way To Eat Eggs, Gelatin vs. Collagen, Better Sleep for New Mothers, Foam Roller 101, and Germs on Water Fountains.

 Have a podcast question for Ben?
-Click the tab on the right, use the Contact button on the app, call 1-877-209-9439, Skype “pacificfit” or use the “Ask Ben” form…but be prepared to wait – we prioritize audio questions over text questions.
+Click the tab on the right, use the Contact button on the app, click Ask a Podcast Question at the bottom of this page, Skype “pacificfit” or use the “Ask Ben” form…but be prepared to wait – we prioritize audio questions over text questions.

 - You may want to actually run *behind* (AKA Draft) the person in front of you in your next triathlon, 5K, 10K or marathon.